New Mexico woman says she keeps getting pee-covered bologna from stranger

 A New Mexico woman is literally experiencing a "bunch of bologna" as a stranger has been leaving pieces of the sandwich ingredient on her doorstep.

 Sharisha Morrison said that an unknown man has been, since Jan.
-1, repeatedly been delivering the "deli meat mystery" to her home in southeast Albuquerque.
+1, repeatedly delivering the "deli meat mystery" to her home in southeast Albuquerque.

 SOUTH CAROLINA MAN REPORTEDLY FAKES OWN KIDNAPPING FOR $130